-And yet, beyond those frameworks, the dawning of the intelligent age requires specific efforts focused on the development and diffusion of automation and AI.
-To begin with, the federal government needs to increase R&D funding on AI, automation, and associated technologies in order to preserve America’s technical edge and ensure these technologies’ effective and humane development.
-Ceding leadership to China in this area could have grave consequences for U.S. economic growth as well as for the ethical frameworks and standards in play around automation.
+Beyond those frameworks, the dawning of the intelligent age requires specific efforts focused on the development and diffusion of automation and AI.
+First, the federal government needs to increase R&D funding on AI, automation, and associated technologies in order to preserve America’s technical edge and ensure these technologies’ effective and humane development.
+Ceding leadership to China in this area could have grave consequences for U.S. economic growth as well as for the ethical frameworks and standards around automation.

-In this regard, increasing research investments by the Department of Defense should be complemented by steady support of long-term civilian research on topics like advanced robotics, digital manufacturing, improved design tools, general purpose AI, and enhanced perceptual capabilities in AI systems.
-Also critical are urgent investments in the development of effective human-AI collaboration; humane and ethical automation and AI; and the legal and societal implications of this technologies.
-In each case government research can provide a needed offset to private, applied research, which may not always prioritize the social good.
+Increasing research investments by the Department of Defense should be complemented by steady support of long-term civilian research on topics like advanced robotics, digital manufacturing, improved design tools, general purpose AI, and enhanced perceptual capabilities in AI systems.
+Also critical are urgent investments in the development of effective human-AI collaboration; humane and ethical automation and AI; and the legal and societal implications of these technologies.
+In each case government research can provide a needed offset to private applied research, which may not always prioritize social good.